elliekwang/neeko_rework/README.md

 Our final model probably performed better than the Baseline model because we added more features and preprocessing steps.
 Also, a `RandomForestClassifier` fits many trees to find the best prediction.

+# Fairness Analysis

+#### Does our model perform better for Tier 1 leagues than non-Tier 1 leagues?

+**Null Hypothesis**: Our model is fair.
+Its accuracy for Tier 1 leagues and non-Tier 1 leagues are roughly the same, and any differences are due to random chance.
+Alternative Hypothesis: Our model is unfair.
+Its accuracy for non-Tier 1 leagues are lower than its accuracy for Tier 1 leagues.

+**Evaluation Metric**: Our evaluation metric is the F1 score because we want to balance between not having too many false positives or negatives.

+**Test Statistic**: Difference in F1 Scores

+**Significance Level**: 0.01

+From our p-value of 0.508, we fail to reject our null hypothesis.
+There does not seem to be any significant differences in our model's F1 prediction scores for Tier 1 and non-Tier 1 leagues.
+Thus, it appears that our model achieves accuracy parity for these two groups.

+<iframe
+  src="assets/f1_hyptest.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>